betajaen/gorilla/README.md

 * Sprites (SpriteLayer Sprites)
 * Plain and formatted text (Canvas Captions and Text)

-Beastie only uses Ogre as a dependency, and is developed with Ogre 1.7 in mind;
+Gorilla only uses Ogre as a dependency, and is developed with Ogre 1.7 in mind;
 but should work with any 1.x version.